Sunday, August 2, 2020

 Drug Resistance MTB.

 The usual method of detecting drug resistant TB takes 6 weeks.
 That is a waste of valuable time.
-Now more rapid and more sensitive methods are available.
+Now, more rapid and more sensitive methods are available.

 The microscopic observation drug susceptibility assay.

 This method involves a direct inoculation of samples into wells on a tissue culture plate containing a liquid growth medium.
 Some wells contain Isoniazid, others Rifampin.
 The growth is determined by visual inspection using an inverted microscope.
-If a TB colony, in the form of cords, is observed then MTB is resistant to that specific drug.
-The turn-around time of this test is 7 to 14 days.
+If a TB colony, in the form of cords, is observed, then MTB is resistant to that specific drug.
+The turnaround time of this test is 7 to 14 days.
 The CSF can be tested by this method and has greatly improved early detection of TB meningitis and improved survival.

-This principle is now extended to many other drugs including 2nd line TB drugs.
+This principle is now extended to many other drugs, including 2nd line TB drugs.
 This method is sensitive 100 % to Isoniazid, 97 % to Rifampin, and 99% to multiple drug resistance.

-Molecular Testing for detecting drug resistance gene.
+Molecular Testing for detecting the drug resistance gene.

-Mutation of katG and rpoB genes in the MTB genome produces drug resistance.
+Mutation of the katG and rpoB genes in the MTB genome produces drug resistance.
 DNA probe and DNA sequence of MTB genes are available.
 The results are obtained in hours and the test is highly sensitive and specific, but expensive.

 Recent advances in detecting MTB.